Join the program

 Akin Guide

 Brittany has championed personal and professional development during her 15 years in Human Resources.
-She is also a daughter, granddaughter, mother, and friend to many loved ones with schizophrenia and bipolar disorder.
+She is also a daughter, granddaughter, mother, and friend to many individuals living with serious mental illness, including Schizophrenia, Bipolar and Major Depressive Disorder.
 She is passionate about sharing hope and supporting through the heartache that so many of us experience.

 Shirley Glynn, PhD